Camille Saint-Saëns: 1860s: Teacher and growing fame

-In 1861 Saint-Saëns accepted his only post as a teacher, at the École de Musique Classique et Religieuse, Paris, which Louis Niedermeyer had established in 1853 to train first-rate organists and choirmasters for the churches of France.
+In 1861 Saint-Saëns accepted his only post as a teacher, at the École Niedermeyer de Paris, which Louis Niedermeyer had established in 1853 to train first-rate organists and choirmasters for the churches of France.
 Niedermeyer himself was professor of piano; when he died in March 1861, Saint-Saëns was appointed to take charge of piano studies.
 He scandalised some of his more austere colleagues by introducing his students to contemporary music, including that of Schumann, Liszt and Wagner.
 His best-known pupil, Gabriel Fauré, recalled in old age:

 Saint-Saëns further enlivened the academic regime by writing, and composing incidental music for, a one-act farce performed by the students (including André Messager).
-He conceived his best-known piece, The Carnival of the Animals, with his students in mind, but did not finish composing it until 1886, more than twenty years after he left the Niedermeyer school.
+He conceived what would eventually become his best-known piece, The Carnival of the Animals, with his students in mind, but did not finish composing it until 1886, more than twenty years after he left the Niedermeyer school.

 In 1864 Saint-Saëns caused some surprise by competing a second time for the Prix de Rome.
 Many in musical circles were puzzled by his decision to enter the competition again, now that he was establishing a reputation as a soloist and composer.
 He was once more unsuccessful.
 Berlioz, one of the judges, wrote: